AlxBDo/Epps/README.md

 - **Data Persistence**: Retains store state between user sessions using IndexedDB or LocalStorage.
 - **Data Security**: Encrypts persisted data to protect sensitive information.

-By using the Epps plugin, you can create more powerful and flexible Pinia stores while ensuring data security and simplifying state management in your Vue.js or Nuxt application.
+By using the `epps` plugin, you can create more powerful and flexible Pinia stores while ensuring data security and simplifying state management in your Vue.js or Nuxt application.

 ## Features